gabriben/databricks-learnings/README.md

 - chose a new job cluster (the all purpose ones are more expensive and can also be notebook clusters).
 - Saving logs: advanced options -> logging -> destination -> DBFS

+**job clusters, unlike all-purpose notebooks, don't have a "stop when idle" option, which means your job may run indefinitely**

 ## Databricks + AWS